 Birth Injury Lawyer Grants Pass, OR

-As a birth injury lawyer Grants Pass, OR at Andersen Morse & Linthorst may tell you, birth injuries can happen when harm is done to the baby during or after delivery.
-There are many ways that a birth injury can occur.
-Some injuries arise simply due to unpredictable factors or because the medical personnel failed to uphold a reasonable standard of care to both patient and baby.
-Having a baby is an exciting time, but if something goes wrong, you may find yourself needing to know about birth injuries and the legislation surrounding it.
-Here’s what you need to know:
+As a birth injury lawyer Grants Pass, OR at Andersen Morse & Linthorst may tell you, birth injuries can happen when harm is done to the baby during or immediately after delivery.
+There are many ways that a birth injury can occur, including because the medical personnel failed to uphold a reasonable standard of care to both patient and baby.
+Having a baby is an exciting time, but if something goes wrong, you may find yourself needing to know about birth injuries and the law surrounding it.
+Here are some basics that you need to know:

-If the doctor or medical staff made an error or were negligent at any step during the delivery process, they may be held accountable through legal action.
-It can be difficult to determine whether a birth injury occurred due to negligence because the records are voluminous and it is difficult to find doctors willing to testify against other doctors, even when the care was egregiously bad.
-As a result, it is generally a good idea for parents to seek guidance from an experienced Oregon birth injury lawyer in Grants Pass if their child sustained birth injuries in Southwest Oregon.
+If the doctor or medical staff made an error or were negligent during the delivery process, they may be held accountable through legal action.
+It can be difficult to prove that a birth injury occurred due to negligence because the records are voluminous and it is difficult to find doctors willing to testify against other doctors, even when the care was egregiously bad.
+As a result, it is generally a good idea for parents to seek guidance from an experienced Oregon birth injury lawyer if their child sustained birth injuries in Southern Oregon.

 Parents can be devastated to find out that their doctor may have made a crucial error when it came to the wellbeing of their child.
 However, parents do not need to navigate this reality alone.
-Our legal team of dedication lawyers from the firm of Andersen Morse & Linthorst may be able to help.
+Our legal team of dedicated lawyers from the firm of Andersen Morse & Linthorst may be able to help.

 What are signs that the labor has turned into a medical emergency?

-Labor and delivery can be unpredictable, as things can change in the matter of a moment.
-Doctors and staff must be trained to not only be able to identify these situations, but know how to respond if the following scenarios arise:
+Labor and delivery require constant attention and vigilance, as things can change in the matter of a moment.
+Doctors and staff must be trained to not only be able to identify dangerous situations but know how to respond to commonly occurring problems, such as:

 - Fetal distress (oxygen deprivation)